 The likelihood of an attack by or inspired by international terrorist groups remains low despite the abduction and probable murder in February 2018 of two British botanists.
 The suspects arrested had links with the Islamic State and evidence suggests a clear terrorist motivation.
 However, radicalisation remains likely to be confined to individuals or small groups with a violent agenda.
-Recurring incidents of anti-immigrant violence in South Africa have drawn threats of retaliatory attacks by militant groups such as Somalia's Al-Shabaab and Nigeria's Boko Haram, although neither of these movements has the logistical and operational capability or local support to strike so far from their heartland.
+One man was stabbed to death during a knife attack at a mosque near Durban on 10 May 2018, but no group or organisation has claimed responsibility, and the motive may be related to a feud, or the mosque being a Shia place of worship.

-Within city centres, social unrest risks stem largely from political protests, while persistent service delivery-related demonstrations are confined to townships.
-While the scale and intensity of political protests has abated significantly with the removal of Jacob Zuma as president, activists' focus is likely to turn to demands for implementation of land expropriation without compensation.
-The radical Economic Freedom Fighters party is likely to join pressure groups to call for constitutional and legislative change before the general election in May 2019.
-Protests over delivery of public services in poor neighbourhoods particularly often become violent, but are usually contained within these localities.
+Within city centres, social unrest risks stem largely from political protests, and persistent service delivery-related demonstrations are confined to townships.
+Although the scale and intensity of political protests has abated with the removal of Jacob Zuma as president, activists' focus will probably increasingly turn to demands for implementation of land expropriation without compensation.
+The Economic Freedom Fighters party will probably join pressure groups to call for constitutional and legislative change before the general election in May 2019.
+Protests over delivery of public services in poor neighbourhoods particularly often become violent but are usually contained within these localities.

 Vaccinations required to enter the country